Apple considering release of foldable iPad in future: Report

-Apple is interested in expanding its foldable technology efforts beyond smartphones and into the tablet market: Report
+Apple is interested in expanding its foldable technology efforts beyond smartphones and into the tablet market

 San Francisco: Apple is reportedly considering the release of a foldable iPad in the near future, according to insights from supply chain sources.